 - Registered?: aca, akc

-The Pembroke Welsh Corgi, one of two Corgi breeds, was first recognized as the smallest of the American Kennel Club’s Herding Group in 1934.
-The Pembroke Welsh Corgi’s history can be traced back to the 10th century, making it a very old canine breed.
+Corgis are one of the most popular dog breeds.
+The Pembroke Welsh Corgi, one of two Corgi breeds, was the first recognized as the smallest member of the American Kennel Club’s Herding Group in 1934.
+The Pembroke Welsh Corgi’s history can be traced back to the 10th century, making it a very old dog breed.

 The word Corgi in the Welsh language means “Dwarf Dog”, which definitely works given the Corgi’s small stature.
-However, they are surely not short on personality as they are energetic and fun dogs.
-Pembroke Welsh Corgis have been the preferred breed of the British Royal family for over 70 years, as Queen Elizabeth II herself has owned over 30 Pembroke Welsh Corgis during her reign as Queen.
+Although they are small dogs with shorter legs, they are surely not short on personality as they are energetic and fun dogs.
+Pembroke Welsh Corgis have been the preferred breed of the British Royal family for over 70 years; the late Queen Elizabeth II owned over 30 Pembroke Welsh Corgis during her reign.

 The Welsh Corgi is a loving and affectionate breed that will be a puppy at heart for their entire life.
 Extremely loving with their family, they will often bond closely with them and tend to love following their family around and being involved in their everyday lives.

 Properly socialized and trained, Corgis are known to get along well with children, other dogs, and other pets.
 They will even be generally open and friendly with strangers, which is good as they are bound to attract attention while out on walks.